The business of hype: why so many fashion brands are now doing “product drops”

 Another point with which all experts agree is that social media is central to drop culture.
 “Brands are struggling to get coverage on traditional media these days, so they have to do things to stand out on social media and cut through all the noise.
 How do you make sure you’re heard in this new, buzzy world?”, said Alison Levy Bringé, Chief Marketing Officer at fashion and luxury data analytics firm Launchmetrics.
 “Fashion weeks give brands an average of 800 percent more exposure than they get the rest of the year.
 In my opinion, drops are a way to reproduce the same excitement”.
 It works: Rimowa’s announcement of its collaboration with Supreme had 4 times more impact than their regular posts about other products, as measured by Launchmetrics.

 Not only do sudden product drops generate more social media buzz, they also help brands to form an engaged community.
 “Customers need to be aware of launch dates and times, they need to be part of an exclusive crowd that is well informed ahead of the launch,'' notes Roncha.
 “It’s like a cult gang.
 Young consumers want to feel like they’re part of a group or movement.
 It’s a means of expression,” adds Bringé.

-But fashion companies are not the only ones benefiting from drop culture.
+Fashion companies are not the only ones benefiting from drop culture, however.
 In an age when being digital influencer is a profession and many people base their sense of worth on the number of likes they get on social networks, selfies featuring these “rare” fashion items are a status symbol.
 “Social media carries an inherent expectation and high stake in terms of posting new and exciting content every day: wear something different, inspire and be inspired”, explains Roncha.
 “Showing how well informed we are about brands and having access to products that only a few have gives one a lot of credibility and status amongst his or her peers”.